podium-lib/podlet/README.md

 ## Podlet Instance

-The Podlet instance has the following API:
+The podlet instance has the following API:

 ### .defaults(context)

-Alters the default context set on the http response at `res.locals.podium`.
+Alters the default context set on the HTTP response at `res.locals.podium.context`.
 By default this context has the following shape:

 ```js